Supernova-exe/Supernova-exe.github.io/src/markdown/WhoWeAre.md

-We are a second year community based team based in Potomac, MD made of seven middle school students.
+We are a second year community-based FTC team comprised of seven middle school students and a proud member of Rockville Robotics Inc.